Margin Calibration for Long-Tailed Visual Recognition: Method

-We assume a data point is on the decision boundary of class $j$ and class $t$, i.e., such data point has the same probability of being classified as class $j$ or class $t$.
-Clearly, the assumed data point on the decision boundary satisfies
+Consider a data point is on the decision boundary of class $j$ and class $t$ (on the hyperplane in \figurename~\ref{fig:margin_intro}), i.e., such data point has the same probability of being classified as class $j$ or class $t$.
+Clearly, the assumed data point on the decision boundary satisfies:

-According to Eq.~\eqref{eq:decision_boudary}, data will be classified as class $t$ because $d_j<d_{t}$ when $\Vert \mathbf{W}_j \Vert = \Vert \mathbf{W}_{t} \Vert$.
+According to \eqref{eq:decision_boudary}, data will be classified as class $t$ because $d_j<d_{t}$ when $\Vert \mathbf{W}_j \Vert = \Vert \mathbf{W}_{t} \Vert$.
 And our empirical observations show that head classes tend to have much larger margins and logits than tail classes: